JustinHu1988/My-notes/ArchLinux.md

 env
 ```

 > Note: some environment variables are user-specific.
-Check by comparing the outputs of `printenv` as an unposted
+Check by comparing the outputs of `printenv` as an unprivileged user and as root.

 ???